zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     Session altered.
     ```

 4. Check that PDB2 contains the `HR.EMPLOYEES` table.
-This command helps us verify that PDB2 is a clone of PDB1 and its contents.
-The result should show 107 rows.
+This command helps us to verify that PDB2 is a clone of PDB1 and its contents.
+The query result shows 107 rows.

     ```
     SQL> <copy>SELECT count(*) FROM HR.EMPLOYEES;</copy>